arengu/arengu.github.io/docs/product/flows/actions.md

 It performs several checks against the provided email address in function of the rules that you have selected.
 The available rules are, for example, exclusion of disposable emails or addresses associated with free providers.

+This action comes in handy to clean up your users database.
+You can use it to block certain email addresses and have a database with valid users.
+You can choose to block certain email addresses: select certain domains, block temporary emails, and block email aliases.

+If you want to combine this action with _Input value mapping_ to translate the error messages, you will have to fill the _Mapping table_ with the following codes:

+* `MISSING_MX_RECORD`: If you checked the box Require MX record.
+* `FREE_EMAIL`: If you checked the box Block free email providers.
+* `DISPOSABLE_EMAIL`: If you checked the box Block disposable email providers.
+* `EMAIL_ALIAS`: If you checked the box Block email account aliases.

-### Flow
+### Execution flow

-This group includes several actions that modify the way we execute the actions of the flow.
+This group includes several actions that modify the way we execute the actions of the flow and the sequence of steps that the user has to fill in.

 #### Boolean condition